thenadz/document-gallery/readme.txt

 == Description ==

 This plugin allows the user to effortlessly include a gallery, much like a photo gallery, of all your non-image attachments anywhere within your post.

+The plugin will, by default, inherit the styling within your active theme, but with a little CSS knowledge it is easily modified to meet your specific needs.

 Read more in the **Installation** tab!

 *If this plugin has helped you, please take a moment to [rate it](http://wordpress.org/support/view/plugin-reviews/document-gallery#postform)!*